coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

    as we need to explicitly provide the non-inferable argument ``F2``, which corresponds here to the term we want to obtain *after* the rewriting step.
-In order to perform the rewrie step one has to provide the term by hand as follows:
+In order to perform the rewrite step one has to provide the term by hand as follows:

    .. coqtop:: all abort